Trie Data Structure: How Prefix Trees Make Autocomplete Fast

 Spell checkers and suggestion.
 Walk the trie, and at any point where the input doesn't match, you're already positioned to find the nearest valid continuation.

 IP routing (longest prefix match).
 Routers need to find the longest matching prefix in a routing table for each incoming packet.
-A trie (specifically a radix tree, the compressed variant) does this in O(32) for IPv4, O(128) for IPv6, independent of table size.
+An uncompressed binary trie does this in O(32) for IPv4 and O(128) for IPv6, independent of table size.
+The compressed variants (radix and LC-trie) cut that constant down further by skipping single-child chains.

 Dictionary validation.
 Does a given string exist in a set of strings?
 A trie answers in O(m), with no hash collisions possible.